“Make the most seemingly insignificant part feel good for the rest of the ensemble.”

 3. Balance Leading with Accompanying

 Collaborative music making entails both leading and accompanying, and we need to juggle those two roles to suit each composition we perform.

 4. Connect with a Director

 In leader-run groups such as pit bands and orchestras, we have to do more than look up and listen.
-We also need to open ourselves to a director’s interpretation, and then meld our sound with those around us.
+We also need to open ourselves to a director’s interpretation, and then meld our sound with the musicians around us.

 5. Transmit Positive Energy